vv01f/eidolon/README.md

 		* Note: No space between the option `-package-db` and its argument
 	* without sandbox: `runghc /path/to/eidolon/Migrations/0.0.4-0.0.5/Migration.hs`
 * start or restart your eidolon service

+###0.0.7-0.1.0.0

+You have two options to accomplish the migration:
+1. Build the migration binary with `cabal exec -- ghc --make Migrations/0.0.7-0.1.0.0/Migration.hs` and run the executable in your run location.
+2. Link the `static/data/` folder from your link location in the same location in the project directory and run `cabal exec -- runghc Migrations/0.0.7-0.1.0.0/Migration.hs`

 ##Acknowledgements: